Mandarin Ducks and Butterflies: History

-The Mandarin Ducks and Butterflies school of fiction, also called Butterflies fiction, has its roots in 17th-century romance stories of the scholar-beauty (才子佳人) genre.
-This genre featured forbidden loves, male scholars, and virtuous women, and often expressed Confucian themes.
+The Mandarin Ducks and Butterflies school of fiction, also called "Butterflies fiction", has its roots in the mass printed romantic novels from the Ming and Qing dynasties called caizi jiaren (才子佳人), which had become extremely popular since the 17th century.
+This genre featured forbidden loves, handsome male scholars, virtuous beautiful women, and often expressed Confucian themes.
 In the 1910s, after the fall of the Qing dynasty, Butterflies fiction developed as a category of romantic tragedy and crime drama fiction reflecting traditional values.
-A key early example of Butterflies fiction was the 1912 novel Jade Pearl Spirit (玉梨魂) by Xu Zhenya, which tells the story of a widow carrying out a affair with her son's tutor.
-Due to social taboo around widows remarrying, the affair is kept a secret and the couple never marry.
-The story ends with the widow dying so that the tutor may pursue a more socially acceptable marriage, but he soon dies of grief.
+A key early example of Butterflies fiction was the 1912 novel Jade Pear Spirit (玉梨魂) by Xu Zhenya, which tells the story of a beautiful widow carrying out an affair with her son's teacher.
+Due to social taboo around widows remarrying, the affair is kept a secret, and the couple never marry.
+The story ends with the widow dying so that the young teacher may pursue a more socially acceptable marriage, but he soon dies of grief.
 The story reflects themes of Confucian propriety and traditional moral values, with the protagonists choosing to die rather than break taboo.
-Jade Pearl Spirit sold 20,000 copies in the first two years after publication, and became one of the most printed books of Republican Chinese history.
+Jade Pear Spirit became one of the most printed books of Republican Chinese history.

-Zhang Henshui's 1930 novel Fate in Tears and Laughter is a representative work of this school.
+Zhang Henshui's 1930 novel Fate in Tears and Laughter is a representative work of this school, and many critics consider Zhang's novels to be some of the most sophisticated and outstanding examples of the genre, although Zhang himself rejects labelling most of his works as being part of this school.
+Instead, Zhang sees his works as being part of a major early 20th-century waves of modernization of traditional Chinese fiction rather than mere sentimental entertainment without social conscience, a label he repeatedly refutes.
 Su Manshu's The Lone Swan captures the melancholic tones characteristic of the genre.
 In a 1931 essay criticizing Shanghai commercial culture, Lu Xun criticized the Mandarin Ducks and Butterflies school of writing and named the literary magazine Eyebrow Talk as one of its first examples, writing "Although Eyebrow Talk was later banned, the power [of this style] did not wane at all."

 Mandarin Ducks and Butterflies fiction was widely consumed by urban readers and became especially prominent in Shanghai, which had a booming publishing industry during this time.
 Stories were frequently serialized in popular newspapers and magazines, contributing to the rise of mass-market fiction.

+In addition to Zhang Henshui, Xu Zhenya and Su Manshu, many others, such as Zhou Shoujuan, Bao Tianxiao, Cheng Xiaoqing, Lu Shi'e, and Chen Diexian, have also been categorized by May Fourth writers as "Mandarin Ducks and Butterflies writers".
+The term is frequently and disparagingly used by some literary critics to refer to writers that writes "romantic" or "romance" focused fiction; for example, Eileen Chang was also labelled as a "Butterflies writer" when her 1943 debut novella Aloeswood Incense: The First Brazier was published.